-Be aware, Magpie Swooping Season has started and the experts are tipping that the swooping season could be nastier and longer than usual.
+Be aware, the 2019 Lane Cove Magpie Swooping Season has started and the experts are tipping that this swooping season could be nastier and longer than usual.
 We may have all enjoyed the mild winter temperatures, but this has resulted in the perfect weather conditions for early Magpie breeding.
 Remember that Magpies are native wildlife and they are protected.
 It is illegal to harm them.

 Magpies swoop on intruders if they feel threatened.

-If you want to know where Magpie Attacks are more prevalent, check out the website http://www.magpiealert.com/.
-It is the social network designed to report magpie attacks.
-In the last week a Magpie Alert was recorded in Farran Street Lane Cove.
+If you want to know where Magpie Attacks are more prevalent, check out the website Magpie Alert.
+It’s a website dedicated to recording magpie attacks.

 According to the NSW Office of Environment and Heritage:

 - Walk quickly and carefully away from the area, and avoid walking there when magpies are swooping.

 - Make a temporary sign to warn other people.